intel/he-toolkit/kit/README.md

 cd kit
 ./hekit.py [--config CONFIG_FILE] {init, list, install, build, fetch, remove}
 ```
-where the options and the inputs files are explained in the following sections.
+where the options and the input files are explained in the following sections.

 ### Flags